What are Maintenance Expenses?

 The maintenance expenses for a property that an individual owns vary from the maintenance costs of a leased or rented property.
 The maintenance expenses of a rented property are shared between the landlord and the tenant.
 The rental agreement should disclose the expenses that fall on the tenant or landlord’s side.

-Major expenses – such as snow removal, window glasses replacement, roof replacement, lawn care, and other exterior expenses – should be met by the landlord.
-For a furnished property, the landlord bears the cost of replacing and repairing furniture, fixtures, and carpeting, as well as painting the property.
+Major expenses – such as snow removal, window glass replacement, roof replacement, lawn care, and other exterior expenses – should be paid for by the landlord.
+For a furnished property, the landlord bears the cost of replacing and repairing furniture, fixtures, and carpeting and painting the property.
 In most states, the government requires landlords to install heating, cooling, and ventilation equipment to make the house habitable throughout the year.